sethai/Self-driving-cars---Poland---dataset/README.md

 # Annotated Driving Dataset - Poland

 Note: The dataset is free to use.
 It's annotated manualy and could contain errors.
+Images for the data set are stored in a zip file on a separate server.
+Link to download below.

 ## Dataset